dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-10/questions-answers.md

 1. What is scaling?

+    * A system’s ability to scale is its ability to process a growing workload, usually measured in transactions per second, amount of data, or number of users.
+There is a limit to how far a system can scale before reengineering is required to permit additional growth.

 2. What are the options for scaling a service that is CPU bound?

 3. What are the options for scaling a service whose storage requirements are growing?